diegovilhalva/weatherapp/README.md

- A weather app using vaniila JavaScript
+ A weather app using vanilla JavaScript